MichaelBell/badapple/README.md

 Gzip the resulting `badapple480x480-565.bin`, and copy `badapple480x480-565.bin.gz` to the root directory of an SD card.

-Build the project in the normal way, flash to the Presto, and enjoy!
+Build the project in the normal way, flash to the Presto, put your speaker into pairing mode and enjoy!